 The first myth of Networking is that you must have a Network of hundred’s of people to have any hope of finding a job (take a look at LinkedIn these days).
 While the larger your Network the better your chances, it is really the quality of your Network that will improve your job search prospects.

-- Seven Networking Myths: Fact or Fiction? – This article, by Robert Half International and posted on Careerbuilder.com covers some of the misconceptions regarding Networking.
-This is a very helpful article for those of you (like me) who are terrified about Networking.
-Just read the comment regarding the myth “You need to be an extrovert” and you will see what I mean.
+7 Biggest Networking Myths & Facts – This article, from Linked covers some of the misconceptions regarding Networking.
+This is a very helpful article for those of you (like me) who are terrified about Networking or who just don’t understand the benefits.
 There are only 7 and they are relatively short so you should take the time to read it.

 You’ve got Networking on your list (everyone tells you that this is a “must do”) and you really do mean to get to it (because you feel like you are missing a trick and you feel guilty), but you just can’t seem to get around to it – read on.